matthiswe/EDA-Project/README.md

 This notebook  is about predicting the housing prices for King County.
 It contains a data science lyfe cycle  with data cleaning, feature engingeering and model selection and prediction.

+In this repository the file Project EDA.ipynb contains all the code for this project.
+King_County_Housing_prices_dataset.csv contains the data used for this project.
+EDA - Project Matthis We.pdf contains a presentation with a short overview of my findings.

 ![alt text](https://cache.marriott.com/marriottassets/destinations/hero/seattle-destination.jpg?interpolation=progressive-bilinear&resize=2880:960 "Seattle view")

 ## Data Cleaning